foldu/pi-config/extensions/guard/README.md

 ## TODOs and problems

-- The sandbox isn't strict enough.
-The read/write prompting is far more strict, which is a big difference in capabilities
-- Sandbox should have some sort of allowed hosts
 - Hole in deny logic for CARE: Just let the agent write down something destructive in a bash script.
 Then execute it: CARE grade downgraded